20 Best Restaurants in Barcelona Right Now (2026)

 Mikan

-Why I love it: The comforting dishes, and the inviting atmosphere where you don’t really want to leave.
+Why I recommend it: The comforting dishes, and the inviting atmosphere where you don’t really want to leave.

 Best restaurants in Barcelona Masa Vins Barcelona